nus-cs1010/2324-s1/docs/09-logical-exp.md

 !!! warn "Common Error"
     A common mistake by a new C programmer is to write `1995 <= birth_year <= 2005` as the logical expression.
 Unfortunately, in C, we cannot chain the comparison operators together.

 What if we want to write a function to determine if someone is NOT part of Generation Z?
 This means that they are born _either_ before 1995 _or_ after 2005.
-To have an expression that evaluates to true if either one of two expressions is true, we can use the OR operator, `||`.
+To have an expression that evaluates to true if at least one of two expressions is true, we can use the OR operator, `||`.

 ```C
 bool is_not_gen_z(long birth_year)